I’ve been noticing a dark trend recently. When I say dark, I mean black. Charcoal black.

 I’m talking about activated charcoal, of course!
 It’s been cropping up all over the place; in the magazines I read, on my Twitter feed, and even in my toothpaste.
 But what actually is it?
 And what benefits does it have?

-Right now I’m planning on creating a DIY activated charcoal face mask, as I imagine my skin would benefit from this immensely.
-Now that summer is here, my combination skin is exacerbated somewhat, and the polluted London air doesn’t exactly do wonders for blemishes either (that kind of carbon is definitely of the bad variety).
+Right now I’m also planning on creating a DIY activated charcoal face mask using my pure powder, as I imagine my skin would benefit from this immensely.
+As summer is here, my combination skin is exacerbated somewhat, and the polluted London air doesn’t exactly do wonders for blemishes either (that kind of carbon is definitely of the bad variety).
 I’ll let you know how it goes!